jackfood/browser_automation_creator_Selenium/readme.md

 4. Use 'Ctrl' to copy element selectors.

 5. When your script is ready, click "Complete" to generate the Python script.
+It will save the Python script to your desktop.

-6. Run the generated script to execute your automation.
+6. Run the generated python script to execute your automation.

 ## Action Types